ShriSamson/rentdivision/README.md

 # rentdivision
-A streamlit app based on acritch's rental harmony algorithm
+A streamlit app based on acritch's rental harmony algorithm which allows prices to be input from a google sheet or manually.